Showing posts with label Mystery. Show all posts

 Description:

-The premise of Clare ChambersShy Creatures was enough to hook me for good.
+was enough to hook me for good.
 A mute, shy man with uncut hair and a beard to his waist is discovered in a run-down Victorian house living with a dotty, aged aunt.
-Nearby neighbors did not know a man was living in this house, never having seen him outside in 20 years.
+Nearby neighbors did not even know a man was living in that house, never having seen him outside in 20 years.

 William Tapping is admitted to a nearby phychiatric hospital where Helen Hansfor, a thirty-something art therapist, takes a special interest in his case.
 William talks with no one, but displays a brilliant talent for drawing.

-Meanwhile, on a parallel track, the life of Helen also unfolds.
+Meanwhile, on a parallel track, the life of William's therapist Helen also unfolds.
 She is having a three-year affair with one of the hospital doctors, Gil Rudden, a married man with a family, a giant in the field of psychiatry, and her immediate superior.
 While they meet secretly, waiting for the day when his children leave their home in a few years, there is conflict on the treatment of the mute recluse, William Tapping, under their care.

 I think that is all you will get out of me.
 A very gripping story with highly sympathetic and often stubborn characters interplaying throughout the novel right up to its final conclusion.
 A great, engrossing read.